Ayushtech27/data-structures/README.md

   .
 Most primitives (booleans, numbers, undefined, null) are constant space.
   .
 Strings require O(n) space (where n is the string length) .
 Reference types are generally O(n), where n is the length (for arrays) or the number of keys (for objects).

+# When to use objects:

+- When you don't need order.
+- When you need fast access/insertion and removal
+  When we say quick:
+  .
+Insertion - O(1)
+  .
+Removal - O(1)
+  .
+Searching - O(N)
+  .
+Access - O(1)
+- Big O of Objects Methods:
+  .
+Object.keys - O(N)
+  .
+Object.values - O(N)
+  .
+Object.entries - O(N)
+  . hasOwnProperty - O(1)

+# When to use arrays:

+- When you need order.
+- When you need fast access / insertion and removal (sort of....)
+- Big O of Arrays:
+  .
+Insertion - It depends....
+  .
+Removal - It depends....
+  (push and pop is always faster than shift and unshift) .
+Searching - O(N)
+  .
+Access - O(1)
+- Big O of Array Operations
+  . push - O(1)
+  . pop - O(1)
+  . shift - O(N)
+  . unshift - O(N)
+  . concat - O(N)
+  . slice - O(N)
+  . splice - O(N)
+  . sort - O(N log N)
+  . forEach/map/filter/reduce/etc. - O(N)